raskalito/Sync360Docs/Sync360 Syntax Guide.md

 Attribute is a markup construct consisting of a name/value pair that exists within a start-tag or empty element-tag followed by an element name.
 Values of attributes should be always embedded in single or double quotes.
 It is necessary to use identical types of quotes for values of attributes in the same tag (please see Cities and Countries in the example above).

 Content inside an element acts as a value.
 Curly braces { } instructs the engine to evaluate the expression, this is a method of acccessing variables or performing logical calculations.
-For some commands the properties will be evaluated without curly brackets.
+Curly braces always used as a singlurar instance, meaning content inside them cannot include other curly braces.
+There are commands that doesn't required curly braces to start evaluation, it occurs by default by nature of the command.
 ```
 <set var="firstname">Joe</set> <!-- assignment of text value 'Joe' to variable 'firstname' without expressions. -->
 <set var="calculatedvalue">{294+322}</set> <!-- assignment of result of expression in the element content.
 Notice that braces are required -->
 <set calculated="294+322" /> <!-- assignment of result of expression via property.
 Notice that braces are not required -->
 <if condition="contacts.Count eq 0"> <!-- an expression in the attribute value.
 In this command condition attribute doesn't require braces, evaluation always occurs.-->
 ```
 An expression may include constants and variables.
 A variable name is case-sensitive (please see *calculatedvalue* in the example above).
 The expression type is selected automatically based on the expression value evaluation, but it can be converted to a necessary type by using special construction 'as'.
 The following examples give the same result:
 ```
 <set var="counter">{2}</set>